uhppoted/uhppote-cli/README.md

   405419896: time profile 29 created
 ```
 **NOTES**
-1. `uhppote-cli` requires the linked profile to be an existing time profile in the controller.
+1. `uhppote-cli` requires the linked profile to be an existing time profile defined in the controller.
 The controller itself does not enforce this requirement but linking to a non-existent time profile counter-intuitively seems to allow access at any time of day.
 2. `uhppote-cli` does not allow a time profile to define a link that creates a circular chain of time profiles.
 Again, the controller itself does not enforce this requirement but is indicative of a mistake in the definition of the time profiles.

 #### `clear-time-profiles`